davidwisch/physicscode/site/examples/basic_arrays.markdown

 <a name="fortran-allocatable"></a>
 ### Allocatable Arrays

-While Fortran arrays arn't dynamic, they do offer a hint of that convenience in the form of allocatable arrays.
+While Fortran arrays aren't dynamic, they do offer a hint of that convenience in the form of *allocatable arrays*.
 With an allocatable array you can declare an array without specifying its size until later in the code.
 You can only specify the size once (you cannot re-allocate an array), but this makes some tasks much easier.

 Here is an example of an allocatable array in Fortran: